Torteous44/DSAproject/README.md

 - **score_manager.py**: Calculates and updates the player’s score, and sorts scores using the **Merge Sort** algorithm.

 #### 3. **tests.py**
-This file contains various code snippets and functions designed for testing different features and mechanics of the game to ensure proper functionality.
+This file contains various code snippets and functions designed for testing different features and mechanics of the game.

 ---